-Confronting the small economy with a credit shock reproducing the fall in Canadian business loans over the global financial crisis, we have seen that its recession is of little consequence to its far larger, comparatively closed, trading partner.
-Conversely, through the mechanics reviewed above, the deep financial recession abroad reshapes the small economy's recession, delaying the start of its recovery phase and greatly extending it.
+Confronting the small economy with a credit shock reproducing the fall in Canadian business loans over the global financial crisis, we have seen its recession matters little to its large, comparatively closed trading partner.
+Conversely, through the mechanics reviewed above, the financial recession abroad reshapes the small economy's recession, delaying the start of its recovery phase and greatly extending it.
 Taking financial contagion as given, this suggests that international trade had a distinct, non-negligible role in the persistent stagnation of investment and slow economic recoveries following the global financial crisis.
-Some results from this exercise align well with U.S. - Canada evidence; those that do not indicate that a full Canadian calibration of the second economy and stochastic simulation with jointly estimated financial and real shocks would be necessary to robustly confirm this prediction.
+Some results from this exercise align well with U.S. - Canada evidence; those that do not indicate that a full Canadian calibration of the second economy and stochastic simulation with jointly estimated financial and real shocks would be necessary to confirm this prediction.
 We leave that investigation for future work.

-Our analysis also might be extended to explore recent findings on the disaggregated sources of the international trade collapse coinciding with the global financial crisis.
+Our analysis also might be extended to explore recent findings on the sources of the international trade collapse coinciding with the global financial crisis.
 Levchenko, Lewis and Tesar (2010) and Eaton, Kortum, Neiman and Romalis (2016) argue that the collapse came largely from declines in expenditures on durable goods, which are trade-intensive.
 In fact, the business cycle accounting decomposition undertaken by Eaton et al. (2016) attributes two-thirds of the decline in trade relative to GDP during that period to shocks affecting the efficiency of investment in durable manufactures.
 Because investment dynamics play the central role in propagating financial shocks in our model economy, a carefully calibrated extension including durable and nondurable goods sectors could be useful in tracing out the mechanisms underlying their result, thereby shedding further light on real-financial linkages through international trade.